PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 `ancilla_schedule` selects `"default"` or `"balanced-data-v1"` using the shared batching contract.
 An explicit `QubitAllocation` must map stabilizers to pool slots for the same budget and schedule; `default_allocation` accepts both.
-The Guppy module accepts `ancilla_budget` and a CX `check_plan`, which selects the schedule.
+The Guppy module derives its batching schedule from the CX `check_plan`;
+the gadget API takes `ancilla_budget` and `ancilla_schedule` separately.
 Returned syndrome arrays retain stabilizer-index order, while scalar tag ordinals follow the physical measurement order.

 ```python